hollyhsiaohaha/moodJournal/README.md

 ### Journal Links

+Implementing autocomplete using **Elasticsearch** to suggest note titles for users.
+Developed a customized renderer on **easyMDE** for linking between journals.

 ![Journal Links](./public/Journal%20Links.gif)

 ### Voice to Text

+User-recorded audio is uploaded to **S3** and subjected to voice-to-text processing.
+The audio and their corresponding textual content are then embedded into HTML within the journals.

 ![Voice to Text](./public/Voice%20to%20Text.gif)

 ### Sentiment Analysis

+Integrates **OpenAI API** services to perform sentiment analysis on journal contents.
+The system returns an emotional score, along with the feelings and influencing factors.

 ![Sentiment Analysis](./public/Sentiment%20Analysis.gif)

 ### Mood Calendar

+A calendar showing the emotional trends of the month, where warmer and cooler colors represent high and low emotional scores, respectively.
+Clicking on a date leads to the corresponding diary page.

 ![Mood Calendar](./public/Mood%20Calendar.gif)

 ### Dashboard

+The dashboard page developed using **Chart.js**, assists users in observing their emotional records to gain insights.
+It includes emotional scores, influencing factors, feelings, and key keywords.

 ![Dashboard](./public/Dashboard.gif)

 ### Force Graph

+The Force Graph, crafted using **D3.js**, offers users an intuitive understanding of the interrelationships among journals.

 ![Force Graph](./public/Force%20Graph.gif)